 - BA, Cornell University

-Praveen is an Associate Professor of Biomedical Sciences and Director of the Center for Genomics at Cornell University, where he leads a research lab focused on genomic approaches to understand physiology and human disease.
+Praveen is Professor of Physiological Genomics in the Department of Biomedical Sciences and Director of the Center for Vertebrate Genomics at Cornell University, where he leads a research lab focused on genomic approaches to understand physiology and human disease.
 He received his BA degree from Cornell University and his PhD in Genomics from the University of Pennsylvania.
-After completing a post-doctoral fellowship at the National Human Genome Research Institute under the mentorship of Dr. Francis Collins, he moved in 2011 to the University of North Carolina at Chapel Hill as an Assistant Professor in the Department of Genetics.
+After completing a post-doctoral fellowship at the National Human Genome Research Institute under the mentorship of NIH Director Dr. Francis Collins, he moved in 2011 to the University of North Carolina at Chapel Hill as an Assistant Professor in the Department of Genetics.
 The same year he was selected by Genome Technology as one of the nation’s top 25 rising young investigators in genomics.
 In 2017, he returned to Cornell University as an Associate Professor.
-Praveen has authored over 90 peer-reviewed publications in scientific journals such as PNAS, Cell and Science and has served as a reviewer for over 35 different journals.
+Praveen has authored over 115 peer-reviewed publications in scientific journals such as PNAS, Cell and Science and has served as a reviewer for over 45 different journals.
 Recent honors include a faculty merit award for outstanding teaching and mentoring and the prestigious American Diabetes Association Pathway To Stop Diabetes Research Accelerator, which is awarded to only three people per year.
 Praveen is also dedicated to improving science communication and has served on the advisory board for the AAAS Dialogue on Science, Ethics, and Religion.
-Praveen’s laboratory is located in the newly renovated 7th floor of the Research Tower on Tower Road.
+Praveen’s laboratory is located on the 7th floor of the Research Tower on Tower Road.
 He lives in Brooktondale, NY with his wife and three children.